Ruobing1997/Hate_Crime_Analysis/README.md

 And after these steps, we are good to go!

+## Loading data:

+At first I loaded the acs data of 2016 by the state level which includes the total population.
+By using the total population we can get unemploy rate,  only high school degree rate, and white people below the poverty line rate, and the people who has the median household income rate.

 ## Data

   We will use the data from 2016 ACS 5-year data for Census variables and 2017 data for